KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Indicates that a policy was provided to the system that included options that were unsupported.

-    throw [System.IdentityModel.Selectors.UnsupportedPolicyOptionsException]::New("Indicates that a policy was provided to the system that included options that were unsupported.")
+    throw [System.IdentityModel.Selectors.UnsupportedPolicyOptionsException]::New('Indicates that a policy was provided to the system that included options that were unsupported.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.Selectors.UnsupportedPolicyOptionsException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IdentityModel.Selectors.UnsupportedPolicyOptionsException.aspx)